On the moments of one-level densities in families of holomorphic cusp forms in the level aspect: Preliminaries

 Let $k$ and $N$ be positive integers with $k$ even and $N$ prime.
-We denote by $S_k(N)$ the space of all cusp forms of weight $k$ for the Hecke congruence subgroup $\Gamma_0(N)$ of level $N$.
-That is, $f$ belongs to $S_k(N)$ if and only if $f$ is holomorphic in the upper half-plane, satisfies
+Recall that $H_{k}^{\bullet}(N)$ ($\bullet \in \{+, -, *\}$) denotes the set of holomorphic cuspidal newforms of weight $k$ and level $N$, depending on the sign of the functional equation.
+From \cite[eq.
+(2.73)]{ILS}, we have the following dimension formulae: